autowarefoundation/autoware.universe/planning/behavior_velocity_planner/occlusion-spot-design.md

   - occlusion spot is calculated by longitudinally closest point of unknown cells.
   - intersection point is where ego front bumper and darting object will crash.
-  - collision path point is calculated by arc coordinate consider ego vehicle's geometry. end note
+  - collision path point is calculated by arc coordinate consider ego vehicle's geometry.
+  - safe velocity and safe margin is calculated from performance of ego emergency braking system. end note
+:calculate safe velocity and safe margin for possible collision;
+note right
+  - safe velocity and safe margin is calculated from performance of ego emergency braking system. end note
 }
 partition process_possible_collision {
 :filter possible collision by road type;